rorymcginnis1/rorymcginnis1/README.md

 • [To Do List](https://github.com/rorymcginnis1/todoList.git): A To Do list web application that uses Spring boot RESTful APIs and Java.
 Allows user to add delete or cross off tasks from a to do list.

+• [Mini Chat Box](https://github.com/rorymcginnis1/chat-box.git): A chat box that is trained to recognize and interpret user input, enabling the chatbot to understand and respond appropriately to a variety of prompts

 ## Education

 I graduated from San Francisco State in December 2023, majoring in Computer Science and minoring in mathematics